The Best Space Strategy Games09 Aug 2020 5

 Space.
 The final frontier.
 Mankind's inspiration from the antediluvian age, and similarly so with computer games.
-Some of the stategy medium's heaviest hitters are set in hard vacuum, which is why we're listing off some of gaming's greatest contemporary space games.
+Some of the strategy medium's heaviest hitters are set in hard vacuum, which is why we're listing off some of gaming's greatest contemporary space games.

 Allow us to present out best-in-class guide to space strategy games.
 We stretch as far back as 2005 in this list, but for the most part, these are modern titles that'll scratch that space itch in spectacular fashion.